-Summary: Listings on Google My Business can only be created for businesses that either have a physical location that customers can visit, or that travel to visit customers where they are.
-Creating a successful listing that won’t be suspended requires avoiding prohibited content, accurately reflecting your business and complying with the rest of the policies below.
+Summary: Business Profiles on Google My Business can only be created for businesses that either have a physical location that customers can visit, or that travel to visit customers where they are.
+Creating a successful Business Profile that won’t be suspended requires avoiding prohibited content, accurately reflecting your business, and complying with the rest of the policies below.

 We've come up with a list of guidelines for local businesses to maintain high quality information on Google.
 Following these guidelines helps to avoid common problems, including changes to your information or, in some cases, removal of your business information from Google.